pasun-dev/pasun-dev/README.md

 It is advised to erase the hard-drive prior to starting - read twice!.
 It is advised to re-install MacOS using an external flash drive - you or can use dfu mode from another mac and fresh instal.
-Device language needs to be set to English, location dose`n matare, it can be changed afterwards.
+Device language needs to be set to English, location dose`nt matare, it can be changed afterwards.
 Follow steps below to bypass MDM setup during a fresh installation of MacOS

-you need arriving to the setup stage of forced MDM enrollement (mdmd screen, locked screen, manedgemnt screen:
+you need arriving to the setup stage of forced MDM enrollement (mdm screen, locked screen mdm, manedgemnt screen).
-.

 Long press Power button to forcefully shut down your Mac.